-"No Through Road" is my one-person show at First Lutheran Church.
-It started on January 24th, 2017.
-Hours are 10 am to 3 pm, Tuesday to Thursday.
+"No Through Road" was my one-person show at First Lutheran Church.
+It went from January 24th until May 31st 2017.

 I had two paintings at the Arts Commons, in the Engineered Air Theatre, for Fire Exit's "How The World Began," February 1-5, 2017.

 "I was Created to Shine," from the "Light Bulb Moments" collection, appeared at Westview Baptist Church from December 14, 2016 until January 23, 2017, in "The Light of the World," which was an awesome Christmas Pageant as well as an amazing art show.